Objective-collapse theory: Relativistic collapse models

 One of the biggest challenges in collapse theories is to make them compatible with relativistic requirements.
 The GRW, CSL and DP models are not.
 The biggest difficulty is how to combine the nonlocal character of the collapse, which is necessary in order to make it compatible with the experimentally verified violation of Bell inequalities, with the relativistic principle of locality.
 Models exist that attempt to generalize in a relativistic sense the GRW and CSL models, but their status as relativistic theories is still unclear.
 The formulation of a proper Lorentz-covariant theory of continuous objective collapse is still a matter of research.

-Tail problem
+Tails problem

 In all collapse theories, the wave function is never fully contained within one (small) region of space, because the Schrödinger term of the dynamics will always spread it outside.
-Therefore, wave functions always contain tails stretching out to infinity, although their “weight” is smaller in larger systems.
-Critics of collapse theories argue that it is not clear how to interpret these tails, since they amount to the system never being really fully localized in space.
+Therefore, wave functions always contain tails stretching out to infinity, although their "weight" is smaller in larger systems.
+Critics of collapse theories argue that it is not clear how to interpret these tails.
+Two distinct problems have been discussed in the literature.
+The first is the "bare" tails problem: it is not clear how to interpret these tails because they amount to the system never being really fully localized in space.
+A special case of this problem is known as the "counting anomaly".
 Supporters of collapse theories mostly dismiss this criticism as a misunderstanding of the theory, as in the context of dynamical collapse theories, the absolute square of the wave function is interpreted as an actual matter density.
-In this case, the tails merely represent an immeasurably small amount of smeared-out matter, while from a macroscopic perspective, all particles appear to be point-like for all practical purposes.
+In this case, the tails merely represent an immeasurably small amount of smeared-out matter.
+This leads into the second problem, however, the so-called "structured tails problem": it is not clear how to interpret these tails because even though their "amount of matter" is small, that matter is structured like a perfectly legitimate world.
+Thus, after the box is opened and Schroedinger's cat has collapsed to the "alive" state, there still exists a tail of the wavefunction containing "low matter" entity structured like a dead cat.
+Collapse theorists have offered a range of possible solutions to the structured tails problem, but it remains an open problem.